How to change permissions and ownership in Linux

 drwxrwxrwx 2 user1 admins 4096 Sep 12 04:33 config

-3. Change file permissions with the chmod command
+Changing permissions with chmod

 chmod [option] [mode] [file_folder_name]